pipobscure/pipobscure/_posts/2014-08-14-mashable-this-is-your-skin-under-too-much-sun.markdown

 ---
 layout: post
-title: "> Videographer Thomas Leveritt asked people on the street to take a look at themselves under ultraviolet light, exposing sun damage beneath the skin that hasn’t revealed itself yet.
+title: "Videographer Thomas Leveritt asked people on the street to take a look at themselves under ultraviolet light, exposing sun damage beneath the skin that hasn’t revealed itself yet.
 [You can check out the full video here."
 date: 2014-08-14 08:09:45 Z